go-gremlin/gremlin/README.md

 For more information about Consul Distributed Key implementations, check the [Consul API docs](https://godoc.org/github.com/hashicorp/consul/api#Lock) and this [quick implementation guide](https://medium.com/@mthenw/distributed-locks-with-consul-and-golang-c4eccc217dd5)

+#### Consul Combination Lock

+The Consul Combination lock is a union of both the Local and Consul Locks, designed to handle the speed issues inherent in polling Consul.

+Like the local lock, it implements a

 ### Limitations

 The Gremlin client forces some restraints on the characters allowed in a gremlin query to avoid issues with the query syntax.
 Currently the allowed characters are: